 Children are leaving the church in droves.
 In fact, the Southern Baptist Convention reports that four out of five children no longer attend church.
-It’s not just the Southern Baptists that report this phenomena.
+It’s not just the Southern Baptists that report this phenomenon.
 It’s every denomination and even non-denominational churches.
 70 percent of youth stop attending church when they graduate from high school.
 Nearly a decade later, about half return to church.
 It’s such a big topic that even CNN reported on it.

 Numerous studies have been done to examine the cause and the results are startling.